0xc14m1z/popipe/README.md

 ```

 If you want to apply additional arguments to transformation methods, use the
-currying tecnique having a function that accepts a single parameter as your
+currying technique having a function that accepts a single parameter as your
 final result.

 ```js